 Common Questions Asked

-We advise our customers to mount your infrared heaters high up on the wall just below the ceiling, and for our infrared panels you can even mount them on the ceiling.
-This is because having your infrared heaters high up on the wall will allow an unhindered spread of heat.
 Having you heaters pointed down towards the floor will make sure your comfortably heated at all times and will help the heat distribute more effectively across the room.
-Having your infrared heaters mounted low on the walls, similar to radiators will prevent the heat to evenly spread effectively, and will only heat the air, rather than directly heating individuals.
-You can purchase our suspension mounting kits for Infrared panels and Heating bars
+If you install your infrared heaters mounted low on the walls, similar to radiators will prevent the heat to evenly spread effectively, and will only heat the air, rather than directly heating individuals.
+You can purchase our suspension mounting kits for Infrared panels and heating bars.

 • Infrared heating panels typically come with several safety features to protect users and their property.
 These features may include: